Healthcare in Wiltshire

-Healthcare in Wiltshire, England, is the responsibility of the integrated care board (ICB) for Bath and North East Somerset, Swindon and Wiltshire.
+Healthcare in Wiltshire, England, is the responsibility of the Bath and North East Somerset, Swindon and Wiltshire integrated care board (ICB), which covers the local authority areas of Bath and North East Somerset, Swindon and Wiltshire.

 History

 Prior to 2022

 Victoria Hospital in Swindon was established in 1887, at first with 12 beds, increasing to 22 by 1904; it finally closed in 2007.

-From 1947 to 1974, NHS services in Wiltshire were managed by the South-West Metropolitan Regional Hospital Board (covering New Sarum, Wilton, and the rural districts of Amesbury, Mere and Tisbury, and Salisbury and Wilton), by the South-Western Board (responsible for the Lyme Regis area) and by Oxford Regional Hospital Board (Marlborough and Swindon).
-In 1965 a new board was formed for Wessex which covered the boroughs of New Sarum and Wilton and the rural districts of Amesbury, Mere and Tisbury, and Salisbury and Wilton.
+From 1947 to 1974, NHS services in Wiltshire were managed by the South-West Metropolitan Regional Hospital Board (covering New Sarum, Wilton, and the rural districts of Amesbury, Mere and Tisbury, and Salisbury and Wilton), and by Oxford Regional Hospital Board (Marlborough and Swindon).
+In 1965, a new board was formed for Wessex which covered the boroughs of New Sarum and Wilton and the rural districts of Amesbury, Mere and Tisbury, and Salisbury and Wilton.

-In 1974 the boards were abolished and replaced by regional health authorities, with the whole of Wiltshire coming under the Wessex RHA.
-Regions were reorganised in 1996 and Dorset came under the South and West Regional Health Authority.
+In 1974 the boards were abolished and replaced by regional health authorities, with the whole of Wiltshire coming under the Wessex RHA, which covered a large area of Southern England encompassing 200 hospitals.
+Regions were reorganised in 1996, and Dorset was transferred to the South and West Regional Health Authority.
 Wiltshire had three area health authorities: Wiltshire, Salisbury and Swindon, from 1974 until 1994 when it was united into one authority for Bath and Wiltshire.
 Regional health authorities were reorganised and renamed strategic health authorities in 2002; Wiltshire was part of Avon, Gloucestershire and Wiltshire SHA.
 In 2006 regions were again reorganised and Wiltshire came under NHS South West until that was abolished in 2013.
 There was one primary care trust for the county.

 Bath, Swindon and Wiltshire formed a sustainability and transformation plan area in March 2016, chaired from December 2019 by Stephanie Elsy, a former leader of Southwark Council.